tommytracey/DeepRL-P3-Collaboration-Competition/README.md

 [//]: # (https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf)

+##### &nbsp;

 ## Goal
+The goal of this project is to train two RL agents to play tennis.
+As in real tennis, the goal of each player is to keep the ball in play.
+And, when you have two equally matched opponents, you tend to see fairly long exchanges where the players hit the ball back and forth over the net.

+##### &nbsp;

+## The Environment
-For this project, we work with an environment that is similar to, but not identical to the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment on the Unity ML-Agents GitHub page.
+We'll work with an environment that is similar, but not identical to the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment on the Unity ML-Agents GitHub page.

 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.